ballerina-attic/websocket-integration/README.md

     │   └── js
     │       └── bootstrap.min.js
     └── index.html
 ```
 The `chatserver` is the package for the chat application server side implementation.
-The `chat_web_client` is the web client for the chat application.
+The `chat_web_client` is the web client to access the chat application.
 This guide will elaborate more on the server-side implementation of chat application using WebSockets.

 ### Implementation of the chat application using WebSockets

-First, you need to import the WebSocket package using the `import ballerina.net.ws;` command.
+First, you need to import the WebSocket package using the `import ballerina.net.ws` statement.
 Then, you can define a WebSocket web service as `service<ws> ChatApp `.
 You may also need to add additional WebSocket configurations using `@ws:configuration` annotation.
 In the chat application we'll give `basePath` as `"/chat/{name}"` and `port` as `9090`.
 Next, we need to add resources to handle each of the following events
 * Opening a new WebSocket
 * Closing an existing WebSockets